-Given the nature of the development and the size of the site, it is considered that there are limited opportunities for implementing SuDS.
+Given the nature of the development and the size of the site, it is considered that there are good opportunities for implementing SuDS.
 Measures such as green roofs, rainwater harvesting, infiltration (soakaways, permeable paving, rain gardens) or attenuation storage tanks should be considered.
-If required the SuDS strategy will be detailed in a separate report as is outside the scope of works of this FRA.
+If required, the SuDS strategy will be detailed in a separate report as is outside the scope of works of this FRA.
+The existing surface water on site is discharged through a soakaway.